 In the event the Chair(s) of the CCWG have to designate lack of consensus (with consensus in the sense as defined above) on a key deliverable, the Chair(s) will inform the Chartering Organizations accordingly.
 The Chartering Organizations may then decide to close the CCWG or take other, mitigating measures to enable the CCWG to move forward with its work.

-It is expected that a CCWG will produce a set of draft consensus-based outputs, which will be published for public comment.
-Upon the close of public comments, a CCWG is expected to review and analyse all pubic comments received and produce and publish a summary and analysis document.
+It is expected that a CCWG will produce a set of draft consensus-based outputs, which except in extraordinary circumstances are to be published for public comment.
+Upon the close of a public comment period, a CCWG is expected to review and analyse all pubic comments received and publish a summary and analysis document.
 Following this review and analysis the initial outputs may need to be revised taking into account the relevant public comments.
 In some cases more than one round of public comments may be necessary.

-The CCWG should seek to produce a set of final consensus-based outputs, which are then submitted to each Chartering Organization for approval.
+The CCWG should seek to produce a set of final consensus-based outputs, which are then submitted to each Chartering Organization for approval/adoption/support/non-objection.
 See Section III: Deliverables and Section III: Decision-Making Methodologies from the charter template in Annex A for further context.